spencerchubb/vim/README.md

 # vim

-This repo exists so I can quickly setup my vim and/or configuration in a fresh OS.
+This repo exists so I can quickly setup my vim and/or neovim configuration in a fresh OS.

 Tested in Ubuntu so far.